IDA-HumanCapital/fife/docs/user_guide.md

 - First column: The number of time periods since the earliest period in the data.
 - Second column: The share of individuals observed a given number of periods prior who survived to the corresponding period.
 The number of periods prior is given by the `RETENTION_INTERVAL` configuration parameter.
 - Third column: The model prediction of the corresponding actual retention rate in the second column for periods in the data on which the model was trained.
 - Fourth column: The predicted retention rate for periods in the data on which the model was not trained.
-These periods include periods in the data excluded from training by the `TEST_PERIODS` configuration parameter and periods beyond those in the data.
+These periods include periods in the data excluded from training by the `TEST_PERIODS` or `TEST_INTERVALS` configuration parameter and periods beyond those in the data.

 ##### Figures